dlt-hub/dlt/docs/website/docs/general-usage/schema-evolution.md

 **Getting notifications**

-We can read the load outcome and send it to a Slack webhook with `dlt`.
+We can read the load outcome and send it to a Slack webhook with dlt.
 ```py
 # Import the send_slack_message function from the dlt library
 from dlt.common.runtime.slack import send_slack_message